How government-backed VC firms help and hurt the Midwest

 In the end, these programs should be temporary.
 Either we will discover there was no real market inefficiency to fill and the costs of maintaining these program will override the public’s desire to continue funding them, or — more likely — the private market will catch up.
 In the meantime, the programs will evolve to fill funding gaps.
 Many states offer angel tax credits to encourage more conservative high-net-worth individuals to back tech startups.
 Other states offer a fund-of-funds to kickstart VC formation, helping alleviate transaction cost barriers and ideally starting a cycle of successful VC firms.
 The initiatives can also be extended to cover other VC market efficiencies, which was the goal behind the minority-focused startup tax credit that Minneapolis tested.

 Overall, I’m of the opinion that the benefits of these government-backed programs outweigh the risks.
 A lot of rising startups across the Midwest wouldn’t be where they are today without public capital.
-From our experiences, these government-backed groups cooperate and co-invest well with private partners like us and generally perform strong due diligence, make good investment decisions, and support their founders as well as anyone.
+From our experiences, these government-backed groups cooperate and co-invest well with private partners and generally perform strong due diligence, make good investment decisions, and support their founders as well as anyone.
 Ultimately, the existence of these programs is a sign of a still-developing ecosystem.
-When the time is right, we will want to rethink these initiatives as competitive private capital fills those shoes.
+Of course, we will want to rethink these initiatives if competitive private capital eventually comes in to take their place.

 One thing is certain — when it comes to new venture formation and growth, it is better to have these programs than not.
 PitchBook’s league tables illustrate the other side of the coin — regional ecosystems more nascent than those in the Midwest, in regions where both private and public funding sources are virtually non-existent.
-So, for now, I think it’s a worthy use of my tax dollars … or at least better than many other government spending initiatives!
+So for now I think it’s a worthy use of my tax dollars … or at least better than many other government spending initiatives!

 Victor Gutwein is the founder and managing director of M25, a Midwest-focused VC firm targeting early-stage tech companies.
 Over the past few years, Victor has invested in over 50 startups in 10 Midwest states.
 Here, Victor writes every month to share his thoughts from his travels and experiences working with founders, VCs and others in the region.